Reachability of eigenspaces for interval circulant matrices in max-algebra: Introduction

 When developing interval extensions of linear algebra problems a whole range of solvability problems routinely arises, by considering all possible combinations of quantifiers (as in Definition~\ref{def:introb} of the present paper).
-In the classical linear algebra this leads to the notions of united solutions, controllable solutions and tolerable solutions~\cite{ro2003, Shary2002}.
-In max algebra we similarly have, e.g., four types of interval extensions of max-algebraic spectral problem~\cite{gaplpo01} or two types of interval extensions of robustness studied in~\cite{mp}.
+In classical linear algebra this leads to the notions of united solutions, controllable solutions and tolerable solutions~\cite{ro2003, Shary2002}.
+In max-algebra we similarly have, e.g., four types of interval extensions of the max-algebraic spectral problem~\cite{gaplpo01} or two types of interval extensions of robustness studied in~\cite{mp}.

 Similarly to~\cite{mp}, the present paper also considers max-algebraic interval extensions of robustness and reachability problems.
-However, it focuses on matrices of a certain special type: circulants.
-In the usual algebra, circulant matrices have a number of geometric applications~\cite{Davis}.
+However, we focus on matrices of a certain special type: circulants.
+In usual algebra, circulant matrices have a number of geometric applications~\cite{Davis}.
 A more recent application of circulants can be found in~\cite{circ}.
-There, an algebraic construction based on circulant matrices allows for designing LDPC codes with efficient encoder implementation, in contrast to designing LDPC codes based on random construction techniques which make it difficult to store and assess a large parity-check matrix or to analyze the code performance.
-In max algebra, circulant matrices appear to describe the periodic regime of sequences of matrix powers~\cite{But:10,Ser-11}.
-It is also easy to see that circulant matrices of a given dimension form a commutative semigroup, both in max algebra and in the usual linear algebra.
+There, an algebraic construction based on circulant matrices allows for designing LDPC codes with efficient encoder implementation, in contrast to designing LDPC codes based on random construction techniques which make it difficult to store and assess a large parity-check matrix or to analyze the performance of the code.
+In max-algebra, circulant matrices appear to describe the periodic regime of sequences of matrix powers~\cite{But:10,Ser-11}.
+It is also easy to see that circulant matrices of a given dimension form a commutative semigroup, both in max-algebra and in usual linear algebra.

 When considering matrices of special type, it is natural to require that the set of matrices that is an interval extension of such a matrix can contain matrices of that type only.
-This is the basic idea behind the notion of interval circulant matrix defined in the present paper.
-The main aim of the present paper is thus to classify and characterize six types of interval robustness for circulant matrices in max algebra.
-However, obtaining such characterization is not possible without a deeper study of the properties of circulant matrices in max algebra, which is itself of some theoretical interest.
+This is a basic idea behind the notion of interval circulant matrix defined here.
+The main aim of the present paper is thus to classify and characterize the six types of interval robustness for circulant matrices in max-algebra.
+However, obtaining such a characterization is not possible without a deeper study of properties of circulant matrices in max-algebra, which is itself of some theoretical interest.